 Call 612-285-7275 or email email@example.com for more information, or to tell us more about your project goals.
 We look forward to hearing from you!

-Jean is the author of The Farmhouse: New Inspiration for the Classic American Home (Taunton Press).
+In 2000, Jean was a recipient of the AIA Young Architect Award and in 2006, she was named Emerging Talent of the Year by Midwest Home magazine.
+Her work was described as “very down to earth, with a beautiful kind of elegant simplicity to it.”
+Jean is also the recipient of the 2019 Architect of Distinction Award from AIA Minnesota.
+Jean is the author of The Farmhouse: New Inspiration for the Classic American Home (Taunton Press 2004).
 This book stems from her interest in the principles of rural design and explores 20 modern examples.
 As a founding counselor of the Congress of Residential Architecture (CORA) and an active participant in the Custom Residential Architects Network (CRAN) of the American Institute of Architects (AIA), Jean connects with a broader national community of professionals in residential design.

-A native of rural Marshall, Minnesota, Jean now resides in the southwest metro with her husband Mark and their two sons, Andrew & Peter.
-Yoga, running, watercolor painting and baking cookies provide balance in a full life.
+A native of rural Marshall, Minnesota, Jean now resides in the southwest metro with her husband Mark.
+They continue to follow their two active adult sons, Andrew and Peter, in the pursuit of science, running, choral music and Nordic skiing.
+Yoga and watercolor painting provide balance in a full life.

 Ryan graduated from Iowa State University in 2001 with a Bachelor of Architecture degree.
 Before joining Rehkamp Larson Architects in 2003, Ryan spent two years at Hammel, Green & Abrahamson, Inc. in Minneapolis, and worked as an intern in the offices of RB+B, Fort Collins, CO. and Jensen Design Build, Ames, IA.
 Ryan’s prior project experience includes arts, cultural, and educational facilities.
 Ryan received his professional architecture license in the summer of 2008.
 A native of Sioux City, Iowa, Ryan currently resides in South Minneapolis with his wife Katie and three children, Maisie, Claire and James.